blocknetdx/api-docs/source/includes/_xrouter.md

   Key             | Type    | Description
   ----------------|---------|-------------
-  reply           | object  | The balance with a precision of X.XXXXXX of the given address for the specified blockchain. uuid            | string  | The response ID, which can be used to view this response again with [xrGetReply](#xrgetreply).
+  reply           | object  | The balance with a precision of X.XXXXXX of the given address for the specified blockchain.
+If using a `node_count` greater than 1, this returns the most common reply.
+Use [xrGetReply](#xrgetreply) to view each nodes individual response. uuid            | string  | The response ID, which can be used to view this response again with [xrGetReply](#xrgetreply).
 -->